 Hazard assessments - Toxicological assessments using the GreenScreen™ protocol that benchmarks the inherent hazards of chemicals across a broad range of health endpoints.
 The Data Commons provides access to all GreenScreen assessments published for public use.

-Identification - Over 50,000 chemicals are listed in the Data Commons, searchable by over 150,000 CASRNs and synonyms utilizing the NIH PubChem database.
+Identification - Over 85,000 substances are listed in the Data Commons, searchable by over 150,000 CASRNs and synonyms utilizing the NIH PubChem database.

 Physical properties - chemical formulas and some key physical data are drawn from the NIH PubChem database.

-The above data is summarized in the General Info tab for each chemical.
+The above data is summarized in the Profile tab for each chemical.

 The Additional Resources tab for each chemical in the Data Commons provides direct links to that chemical in other databases providing further important information: